Every year that we’ve gardened in Interior Alaska, we’ve gained more knowledge about just how far you can push cold climate gardening.

 Practically all direct sowed vegetables share a common trait.
 Almost all of them can generally be quite frost tolerant and often are cold hardy.

-Plants such as leaf lettuce, arugula, mizuna, and spinach are all fast growing greens that can be direct sowed.
+Plants such as leaf lettuce, arugula, mizuna, and spinach are all fast growing greens and highly cold tolerant greens that can be direct sowed.

 If it works into your plan, you can often look at seeding most direct sowed vegetables up to two weeks prior to last frost.
 These seeds will germinate in cooler soils, but will only do so when conditions are right for them.

-Additionally, some of these vegetables don’t like summer’s warm temperatures.
+Additionally, some of vegetables don’t like summer’s warm temperatures.
 Plants such as radish, spinach and arugula have a limited window where they like to grow before warmer temperatures cause them to bolt.

 Cold Climate Growing Is Challenging And Exciting!